-For users with a Matlab® license, MaQiT can be run by copying all the scripts to a single directory and running the MaQiT.m script.
-This will open MaQiT’s graphical user interface (GUI), allowing it to be used in a similar manner to the standalone application (Figure 2).
+If users do have a general Matlab® license, MaQiT can also be run by copying all the scripts to a single directory and running the MaQiT.m script.
+This will open MaQiT’s graphical user interface (GUI), allowing it to be used in a similar manner to the standalone application (see Supplementary 1).
 The methods used by MaQiT can also be run programmatically as Matlab® functions.
 Where multiple datasets from large numbers of sites exist, this provides the potential for large scale rapid analysis.
-The results generated after the analysis of each location can be accessed via a data structure named Results in the Matlab® workspace, or be written to a csv spreadsheet similar to that produced by the GUI.
+The results generated after the analysis of each location can be accessed via a data structure named Results in the Matlab® workspace, or be written to a csv spreadsheet identical to that produced by the standalone application.
 MaQiT also makes use of publically submitted functions obtained from the Mathworks File Exchange (Palacios, 2006; D’Errico, 2012a; 2012b; 2013; Dugge, 2015).
-Copies of these functions are compiled into the standalone version of MaQiT, and are included in the folder that will be appended to this publication.
+Copies of these functions are compiled into the standalone version of MaQiT, and are included in the code files appended to this publication.
+Instructions regarding the required inputs for MaQiT and how to use the tool are included in the Supplementary readme file.

-3.2 MaQiT inputs

-At a minimum the tool requires two shapefiles for analysis to be undertaken, though some methods require extra parameters to be defined by the user (see Sect.
-3.3).
-The first shapefile should contain every margin location.
-The fields should include the compulsory fields/information formatted in the manner indicated shown in Table 4.
-Data obtained via GEEDiT are guaranteed to be compatible with MaQiT.
-Data digitised by other means can be read by MaQiT if it contains the correctly formatted compulsory fields/information, though MaQiT will ignore any fields that are not listed in Table 4.

-The second input required is a centreline/transect that intersects with each margin/boundary.
-This should be digitised from an ‘upstream’ to ‘downstream’ (or for a coastal change example, landward to seaward) direction to ensure that negative values provided by the methods correspond to retreat, while positive values link to advance.
-If the centreline does not intersect with a boundary it may result in the analysis failing.
-It is possible to identify the vector that causes the analysis to fail by viewing the Windows console (automatically opens with the Windows standalone version), the MaQiT_log file (for Mac/Linux installations) or the Matlab console (for those with a Matlab license).

-MaQiT will also accept vector information given in Universal Transverse Mercator (UTM) format and automatically convert to UTM where data are given in decimal degrees to allow measurements of change to be given in meters.

-3.2.1 Merging/converting files with MaQiT

-It would be suitable to use the ‘Merge/Convert Tool’ in MaQiT under two scenarios:

-One (or more) GeoJSON files exported from GEEDiT need to be converted and/or merged into a single shapefile.

-Pre-existing shapefiles need to be merged into a single shapefile.
-The pre-existing shapefiles should be polylines and takes the first 10 characters of its filename as the date of the observation (i.e. YYYY_MM_DD).

-In each case this can be easily done by opening MaQiT and clicking the ‘Merge/Convert Tool’ button in the bottom left of the window.
-This should create a single shapefile suitable for use in MaQiT while also retaining all of the original shapefiles/GeoJSON files.

-3.3 Methods of quantifying margin/boundary changes in MaQiT
+3.2 Methods of quantifying margin/boundary changes in MaQiT

-Four different methods of quantifying margin changes are included in MaQiT, two of which are approaches that are used in the tracking of tidewater glacier terminus change (e.g. Cook et al., 2005; Lea et al., 2014), while two are new methods designed for the same purpose, though with potential wider applications.
+Four different methods of quantifying margin changes are included in MaQiT, two of which are established approaches that are used in the tracking of tidewater glacier terminus change (e.g. Cook et al., 2005; Lea et al., 2014), while two are new methods designed for the same purpose, though with potential wider applications.

-3.3.1 Centreline method
+3.2.1 Centreline method